 A step-by-step guide to creating buyer personas

-To be truly effective your personas need to be built with real information from real people - using your gut just won’t do.
+To be truly effective your personas need to be built with real information from real people - using your gut instinct just won’t do.
 And remember, creating personas is all about understanding audiences you already know want to buy from you; not people you wish would buy from you.

 Step 1: conduct some thorough research

 Start by sifting through your records to see what kind of information you’ve already got on your customers.
-It’s very unlikely you’ll stumble across everything you need to build a robust persona, but at the very least it’ll give you a jump start.
+It’s really unlikely you’ll stumble across everything you need to build a robust persona, but at the very least it’ll give you a jump start.

 Some other outlets to gather information include: